Yan Liang: Life

-Early in the summer, Cao Cao took the advice of Xun You moved his main force westwards along the Yellow River to Yan Crossing, diverting Yuan Shao's army in the same direction.
+Early in the summer, Cao Cao took Xun You's advice and moved his main force westwards along the Yellow River to Yan Crossing, diverting Yuan Shao's army in the same direction.
 Cao Cao led a light force to Boma in a forced march, catching Yan Liang by surprise.
 Yan Liang led his forces to meet Cao Cao over 10 li (over 4 km) from Boma and Cao Cao sent Zhang Liao and Guan Yu as vanguard to fight.
 During the ensuing battle, Guan Yu identified Yan Liang in the enemy ranks, rode into the midst of Yan Liang's army and killed him then fought his way back out.
 With Yan Liang dead, the army at Boma collapsed.

 Cao Cao would withdraw from Boma, taking the resources off the area back to Guandu and would be pursued by the cavalry forces of Wen Chou and Liu Bei.
-The ambush and killing of Wen Chou in the resulting battle meant that in the first skirmishes, two of Yuan Shao's famed officers were killed and it was noted to have a demoralizing impact on Yuan army morale.
+The ambush and killing of Wen Chou in the resulting battle meant that in the first skirmishes, two of Yuan Shao's famed officers were killed and it was noted to have a demoralizing impact on the morale of Yuan's army.